Usama-Aman/Usama-Aman/README.md

 ## About Me

-Experienced Android Developer with almost 5 years of expertise in Android application development.
+Experienced Android Developer with plenty years of expertise in Android application development.
 I have extensively worked with Kotlin, Jetpack Compose, and Java.
 I have a strong track record in delivering high-quality, user-friendly Android applications.
 I am very passionate about staying abreast of the latest technologies and trends.
 I am a proactive problem solver, an effective communicator, and a collaborative team player who is always willing to go the extra mile to ensure project success.

 <!-- - 🌐 Check out my portfolio: [Usama Aman's Portfolio](https://your-portfolio-url.com) -->
 - 📫 Reach out to me at: [osamabutt428@gmail.com]